Nadia Ahmed

 Nadia Ahmed (born 31 August 1982) is a Bangladeshi television actress and dancer.
 She made her TV debut in 1986 on the BTV children's program Shishumela. as a dancer.

 Personal life

 Nadia attended Viqarunnisa Noon School and College.

 Nadia was married to actor Monir Khan Shimul from 2008 to 2013 November.
 They stayed separated in between these 5 years for many times.
 And finally, they got divorced in December 2013.
-On 14 January 2016 she married actor and model FS Nayeem in a private family ceremony.
+On 14 January 2016, she married actor and model, MD Faruk Sobhan (stage name FS Nayeem).
 Their reception was on 16 January 2016 at Gulshan Club.